vatpac-technology/pilot-procedures/docs/airspace/cta.md

     **GUN**: "ANZ19, reduce to minimum speed"
     **ANZ19**: "Reduce to minimum speeed, ANZ19"

+!!! note
+    *'Minimum/maximum speed'* is not a fixed speed.
+Pilots are expected to fly as fast or slow as possible, considering aircraft configuration, environmental factors, operational requirements/considerations, and other factors.
+As an aircraft climbs or descends, pilots are expected to adjust their speed to continue complying with the instruction.

+    E.g. an aircraft instructed to *"maintain maximum speed to the field"* is expected to fly as fast as the pilot is comfortable and to reduce speed as needed to configure for landing, while maintaining the best forward speed throughout.

 Controllers may issue speed control for a particular phase of flight.

 !!! example